vmwarelab/cci/Opencart/README.md

-## Instruction to deploy the MOAD Opencart Application
+## Instructions to deploy the MOAD Opencart Application using Cloud Consumption Interface CCI

 OpenCart Application Architecture